aabs/dotfiles-fish/README.md

 ## Concepts

 - *context* - a new mode of working, based around a set of tools, technologies, paths and environment settings

-## Tasks

-- [ ] Define a SQLite3 database wrapper to get and set context variables
-- [ ] Define a set of standard functions for getting, setting envs, vars, and functions etc